arungudelli/arungudelli/content/tutorial/javascript/how-to-check-if-an-object-is-empty-in-javascript-examples/index.md

 <ol><li>JSON.stringify</li><li>Object.keys (ECMA 5+)</li><li>Object.entries (ECMA 7+)</li></ol>

-And if you are using any third party libraries like jquery, lodash, Underscore etc you can their existing methods for checking javascript empty object.
+And if you are using any third party libraries like jquery, lodash, Underscore etc you can use their existing methods for checking javascript empty object.

 I will be listing down those methods in this article with examples.

 {{%toc%}}